topxeq/gox/README.md

 > toString, toBool(and tryToBool which returns the result like (bool, error)), toFloat64/tryToFloat64, toInt64/tryToInt64, toInt/tryToInt,

-## 4. More Topics and Sample Script
+## 4. More Topics and Sample Scripts

 ### Sample Javascript file: